arnabsen1729/Kronos-Tracker/README.md

 <img src="https://socialify.git.ci/arnabsen1729/Kronos-Tracker/image?font=KoHo&language=1&owner=0&pattern=Brick%20Wall&stargazers=1&theme=Dark" >

 # Kronos tracker

 Maintaining todos is hard.
-So, we created a web app that will keep our tasks organized, in a priority-based way that will enhance our productivity daily.
+So, we created a web app that will keep our tasks organized, group tasks on the basis of their priority and urgency.
+Display progress reports and other statistics, that will keep us boosted and improve our productivity.

 ## Inspiration